< Facial muscles >

 Fig. 4-49.
 Force of superior rectus, divided into 1, 2, and resultant actions.

 As a representative, only the action mechanism of the superior rectus is explained in detail.
-Examine the insertion of the superior rectus closely (Fig. 4-47).
+Examine the insertion and direction of the superior rectus closely (Fig. 4-47).
 The force of the superior rectus is divided into 1 and 2.
 Along the mediolateral axis, force 1 elevates the pupil (1A); along the superoinferior axis, force 1 adducts the pupil (1B); along the anteroposterior axis, force 2 intorts the eyeball (2).
 The three actions of the superior rectus are depicted with a curved arrow in Fig. 4-48.

 The superior oblique muscle hooks around the “trochlea” (Fig. 4-47), so the innervating IV is named the “trochlear” nerve.
 The lateral rectus results in the “abduction” of the pupil (Fig. 4-48), so the innervating VI is named the “abducens” nerve.